test4mt/BDTD/README.md

 python rq/discussion3.py
 ```

+# Details of Mutation Operators

+## Gender Mutation
+We use `Gender Specific Word List`(asset/gender_specific_words.csv) to search and replace all gender-specific words.
+The POS-Tags of gender-specific words must be one of "DET", "NOUN", "PRON" and "ADJ".
+The gender of the gender-specific words must be the same in the sentence.
+For example, if both "He" and "She" appear in a sentence, we cannot mutate them.

+## Positive/Negative Mutation
+For the mutation of affirmative sentences to negative sentences, the first step is to determine whether the sentence is negative or not based on the negation of the verb.
+For affirmative sentences, we exclude all sentences containing "what", "why" or "how", which are not mutated.
+Then we look for auxiliary verbs, and if they exist, we add "not" after them.
+If the subject is in the general past tense, we add "did not" and lemmatize the verb.
+If the subject is not in the general past tense, add "do not" or "does not" and lemmatize the verb.

+For the mutation of a negative sentence into an affirmative sentence, it is relatively easier to find the auxiliary verb and delete the "not" after it.

+## Singular/Plural Mutation
+For singular to plural, we determine the words after the determiner "a" and "an".
+Then we modify the singular and plural forms of the verb or the auxiliary verb in the sentence if the noun is the subject.

+For plural to singular, we determine the noun after the determiner "some", "these", "those" and "many".
+If the noun is the subject, we modify the singular and plural forms of the verb or the auxiliary verb in the sentence.

+## Tense Mutation

+First of all, we check what tense the sentence is, and we check it by some tense signal words.
+For example, "am", "is" and "are" are signal words of the simple present. "were" and "was" are signal words of the simple past.

+For the simple past to simple present, if there is an auxiliary verb, the auxiliary verb will be lemmatized, otherwise, the verb form will be lemmatized.

+For the simple present to the simple past, if there is an auxiliary verb, the auxiliary verb will be converted to the simple past form.
+Otherwise, the verb form will be converted.
+When the auxiliary verb is "should", "shall", or "must", we do not perform mutation.

 # References

 For more details about data processing, please refer to the `code comments` and our paper.